Sharp multiple testing boundary for sparse sequences

+In this section, we focus on the Gaussian location model presented in Example~\ref{ex:GaussianSequence}.
 To evaluate the minimax risk, we define a class of configurations for $\theta$ that measures how the alternatives are separated from the null hypothesis: for a given $a\in\RR$, set

-{where $S_\theta=\braces{i : \theta_i\neq 0}$ denotes the support of $\theta$} (recall $\ell_0[s_n]$ is defined by \eqref{defl0}).
+where $S_\theta=\braces{i : \theta_i\neq 0}$ denotes the support of $\theta$ (recall $\ell_0[s_n]$ is defined by \eqref{defl0}).
 This choice corresponds to a so-called beta-min type condition, meaning that all intensities of nonzero coefficients are required to be above a certain value $a>0$.
-For example, each of the signals depicted in Figure \ref{fig:mt_pb} belongs to some class $\Theta(a,s_n)$; in the first panel, one may take $a$ to be the shared value of the nonzero $\te_i$'s, whereas in the third $a$ can at most be taken to be the smallest nonzero value.
-More general classes, leading to more refined results (particularly in the latter case), are considered in Section~\ref{sec:mainmult}.
+For example, each of the signals depicted in Figure~\ref{fig:mt_pb} belongs to some class $\Theta(a,s_n)$; in the first panel, one may take $a$ to be the shared value of the nonzero $\te_i$'s, whereas in the third panel $a$ can at most be taken to be the smallest nonzero value.
+More general classes, leading to more refined results for the second and third panels in Figure~\ref{fig:mt_pb}, are considered in Section~\ref{sec:mainmult}.

-\subsection{Minimax multiple testing risk}
+\subsection{~~Minimax multiple testing risk}

 Previous works in the literature \cite{erychen,rabinovich20} suggest that the phase transition for the combined risk over $\Theta(a,s_n)$ arises when $a$ is close to the oracle threshold $\sqrt{2 \log(n/s_n)}$.
 We identify here a sharp formulation for this boundary, by considering for $b\in\RR$,